Keke Palmer: Career

-2000–2012: Child acting and rise to prominence
+2000s

-In 2004, she gained her first film role in Barbershop 2: Back in Business.
-In 2005, Palmer signed a record deal with Atlantic Records.
+In 2004, Palmer gained her first film role in Barbershop 2: Back in Business.
+In 2005, she signed a record deal with Atlantic Records.
 That same year, she was featured in the television film Knights of the South Bronx, as well as starring in the television series Second Time Around and ER.
 That same year, producer Ralph Farquhar helped Palmer book the starring role in a Disney Channel pilot titled Keke and Jamal.
 The pilot was not picked up, and never aired.

 In 2006, Palmer had her acting breakthrough starring in the film Akeelah and the Bee, playing the titular Akeelah, a bright 11-year-old who comes from a poor neighborhood and competes in the Scripps National Spelling Bee.
 Moira Macdonald of The Seattle Times wrote that Palmer "makes an appealing heroine".
 For the role, she won a Black Reel Award and an NAACP Image Award.
 She also had a supporting role in the 2006 film Madea's Family Reunion.
 The following year, Palmer appeared in the thriller Cleaner.
-She portrayed a lead role in the television film Jump In!
+She portrayed a lead role in the television film Jump In!.
 Palmer also starred in two television programs Tyler Perry's House of Payne and Just Jordan.
 Palmer released her debut album So Uncool on September 18, 2007.
 The album charted at number 86 on the US Billboard Top R&B/Hip-Hop Albums chart.

 In 2008, Palmer began her starring role as the title character in Nickelodeon sitcom True Jackson, VP.
 Palmer also wrote and performed the theme song for the series.
 Palmer earned $20,000 per episode of True Jackson, VP, which made her the fourth-highest-paid child star on television.
 In July 2009, designer Jane Siskin created a Walmart fashion line inspired by True Jackson, VP, with all the designs being approved by Palmer.
 She also played the lead role in the 2008 film The Longshots.
 True Jackson, VP ended in 2011.

+2010s

 Palmer debuted as the voice of Aisha in Nickelodeon's revival of Winx Club.
 She received an NAACP Image Award nomination for her voiceover work.
 In 2012, Palmer starred in the film Joyful Noise, released in January 2012.
 She produced and starred in Rags, a television musical film, as well as voiced Peaches in Ice Age: Continental Drift.
 In July 2012, Palmer released the single "You Got Me" featuring Kevin McCall.
 The video for the single was released on July 11, 2012.
 She released a self-titled mixtape Keke Palmer on October 1, 2012.